Small, but powerful: Jetboil Zip Camping Stove Cooking System, Carbon

 – Below average burner control

 If you’re looking for an extremely lightweight and small stove, then the Jetboil Zip Cooking System is a great option for you.
 Its fuel efficiency surpasses rival models and its storage capabilities prove great for long backpacking trips.
 However, if you’re looking for a quality cooker built to feed more people, we suggest looking into the Jetboil Sol systems.

-We recommend the Jetboil Zip Cooking Stove for both day and overnight hiking trips in low altitude and warm-weather.
+We recommend the Jetboil Zip Camping Stove Cooking System, Carbon for both day and overnight hiking trips in low altitude and warm-weather.
 Once the Jetboil is taking into cooler climates, its downfalls become much more apparent.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.